impel-intelligence/dippy-studio-bittensor/README.md

 ## Overview of Miner and Validator Functionality

-**Miners** train Flux based LoRAs and run inference on an optimized version of the image and other media models using Dippy's Inference Engine.
+**Miners** Run inference on an optimized version of the image and other media models using Dippy's Inference Engine.

-**Validators** evaluate and assess the output quality, consistency and latency of the LoRAs and media outputs.
+**Validators** evaluate and assess the output quality, consistency and latency of miner outputs.
+Since outputs are deterministic,

 ## Running Miners and Validators